 Article IX - Committees

 The effectiveness of this club will depend upon the degree to which committees work together to fulfill their assigned responsibilities.
-There will be two types of committees: standing committees - which will be ongoing committees; and special committees which will be appointed from time to time to perform certain specific duties for special events, etc. The Executive Committee is to appoint ongoing committees.
+There will be two types of committees: standing committees - which will be ongoing committees; and special committees which will be appointed from time to time to perform certain specific duties for special events, etc. The Board of Directors will appoint ongoing committees.

 Article X - Charter Members

-Charter members are those who became members of the Jackson Area Plectral Society from its inception through Dec.
+Charter members are honorary members of the Jackson Area Plectral Society from its inception through Dec.
 31st, 1989.

-1. Members pledge their dedication to oldtime music by way of active participation in weekly Pick-In's, monthly meetings, festivals, or any other event promoted by this club for the benefit of oldtime music and folk culture.
+1. Members pledge their dedication to oldtime music by way of active participation in musical gatherings or any other event promoted by this club for the benefit of oldtime music and folk culture.

 2. Members must strive to encourage participation of everyone, be they novice or pro.

-3. Members will pay an annual membership fee of $20 per family, which will entitle them to admission at meetings, voting rights on all issues, and a year?s subscription to the Jackson Area Plectral Society Newsletter.
-Family includes dependent children.
-The $20 membership fee applies regardless of age of the member.
+3. Members will pay an annual membership fee of $20 per family The $20 membership fee applies regardless of age of the member.
 The entire membership fee is due in January for that year.

-Honorary membership may be bestowed at the discretion of the Executive Committee.
+Honorary membership may be bestowed at the discretion of the Board of Directors.

-4. Meeting time and place will be 6:30pm each Thursday night at the Casey Jones Village Old Country Store, weather permitting, and a business meeting shall be held on the second Thursday of each month at a designated location.
+4. Meeting time and place will be at the discression of the Board and be held at a designated location.

 ABSOLUTELY NO ELECTRIC INSTRUMENTS OF ANY KIND ARE PERMITTED!

-6. Issues concerning club expenditures will be presented at the monthly meetings and voted on with the majority ruling.
-The Executive Committee will have the authority on expenditures of funds between meetings if need arises.
+6. Issues concerning club expenditures will be presented at Board Meetings and voted on with the majority ruling.

 7. Members will always strive to maintain a fraternal order of fellowship by encouraging participation from one and all, seeking to maintain the interest of all concerned.